nico-von/anticodex.xyz/shards/The plural of 'lo', or 'it', is 'li' in Italian. 'Li' means 'them'.md

 ---
 uid: shard2509021210336650
-title: "The plural of 'lo', or 'it', is 'li' in Italian.
-'Li' means 'them'"
+title: The plural of 'lo', or 'it', is 'li' in Italian.
+'Li' means 'them'
 type: shard
 categories:
+  - sourced
 dateCreated: 2025-09-02T12:10:33+08:00
 dateModified: 2025-09-02T15:19:03+08:00
 ---